jkulak/git-ninja/README.md

 [🔝 go to table of content](#toc)

-# Scripts [not ready]
+# Scripts

 Scripts are located in `scripts` directory.
-Use them to initiate fake repositories to practice git commands.
+Use them to create test repositories, commits and more - to practice git commands.

 [🔝 go to table of content](#toc)